 - SELF-BREAST EXAM – All women, regardless of their implant status should be doing a monthly self-breast exam.
-Women with implants should be specifically aware of hardening of their implants, implants that are changing in shape or position and/or implants that are becoming increasingly more uncomfortable.
+Women with implants should be specifically aware of hardening of their implants after about 10 years, implants that are changing in shape or position and/or implants that are becoming increasingly more uncomfortable.
 All of these could be signs of capsular contracture.

 - BREAST IMAGING – Women should get a yearly mammogram starting at age 40 and women with a strong family history of breast cancer may need to have their first mammogram earlier.
 However, women with breast implants should get a breast MRI about every 5 years to look for an implant rupture.